Graduate Diploma of Digital Law

 Your course content has been designed by a group of industry-leading academics within the highly prestigious Monash Faculty of Law.
 This course is ideally suited to those in industries such as information technology, government and medical health, or for those looking to make a shift into these fields.

 Looking to broaden your learning?
-The Graduate Certificate of Digital Law may provide a pathway into the Master of Digital Law through Monash Online.
+The Graduate Diploma of Digital Law may provide a pathway into the Master of Digital Law.

 Meet your academic team